awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 **Limits**
 + Each account can have up to twenty concurrent snapshot copy requests to a single destination Region\.
 + User\-defined tags are not copied from the source snapshot to the new snapshot\.
 You can add user\-defined tags during or after the copy operation\.
 For more information, see [Tag your Amazon EC2 resources](Using_Tags.md)\.
-+ Snapshots created by the `CopySnapshot` action have an arbitrary volume ID that should not be used for any purpose\.
++ Snapshots created by the `CopySnapshot` action have an arbitrary volume IDthat should not be used for any purpose\.
++ Resource\-level permissions specified for the `CopySnapshot` action apply to the new snapshot only\.
+You cannot specify resource\-level permissions for the source snapshot\.
+For an example, see [Example: Copying snapshots](ExamplePolicies_EC2.md#iam-copy-snapshot)\.

 ## Incremental snapshot copying<a name="ebs-incremental-copy"></a>